Gin-Quin/xml-artist/README.md

 - `findChild` : do not search recursively, only amongst direct children.
 Return the first result.
 - `findAllChild` : Return all the result amongst direct children only.

-Every string passed to these functions will be transformed into regular expressions, following these two very simple rules :

-- All `*` characters will be treated as `.*`
-- All `?` characters will be treated as `.`
+Every string passed to these functions will be transformed into regular expressions, following these two very simple rules : all `*` characters will be treated as `.*`, and all `?` characters will be treated as `.`.

-### Walk methods
+### Walk method

 - `walk(xmlNodeCallback: Function, textCallback?: Function)` : let you walk recursively through the tree with two callback functions.
 Every `XmlNode` will be passed to the first one, and every `text`/`comment`/`cdata` will be passed to the second one.
 This function returns the first non-null result received by one of the callback functions.